Western UP will become Hub of Economic Activities with Commissioning of Jewar Airport: Jayant Sinha at PHDCCI

 Speaking on the occasion, Secretary, Ministry of Civil Aviation, Mr Rajiv Nayan Choubey assured India Inc. that the proposed Cargo Policy would be comprehensive enough as to adequately address all its grey areas in present context and ultimately help the sector to take off for desired growth.

-Chairman and Co-Chairman, Civil Aviation Committee, PHDCCI, Mr K Narayana Rao and Mr Vipin Vohra in their respective observations urged the government to put in place such policy measures for civil aviation sector as are pragmatic and convenient to be followed on.
+Chair and Co-Chair, Civil Aviation Committee, PHDCCI, Mr K Narayana Rao and Mr Vipin Vohra in their respective observations urged the government to put in place such policy measures for civil aviation sector as are pragmatic and convenient to be followed on.

 Mr Rao was also of the view that industry and government should sit together to find out solutions to increase India’s cargo business with suitable measures in place as can take care of all issues grappling the sector such as capacity creation, offsite stations, connectivity and the like.